 Online estate agents charge lower fees, but usually upfront, or tie you in via a credit agreement.
 They also often offer fixed fees.

-In an attempt to capture market share, some have introduced ‘no sale, no fee’ options.
+In an attempt to capture market share, some online agents have introduced ‘no sale, no fee’ options.
 But these can be double their upfront fees, bringing them into line with high street agents’ charges.

 How you sell your property is up to you.

 If you’re pushed for time or just uncomfortable showing potential buyers around your home yourself?
-Then use an estate agent, and pay their higher charges.
+You might find it worth using an estate agent and paying their higher fees.

 If you are pro-active or want to save some cash, consider an online agent who will generally be cheaper.
 This can help keep the cost of selling a house down.
 Prepare to handle viewings and more paperwork yourself, though!

-When choosing an estate agent, make sure you understand what you get for the fee you are paying.
-If you choose high street, the average estate agent fee tends to include the full package, such as online portal listings, floor plans and photographs.
-Agents charging lower fees may class these as add-ons that you need to pay extra for.
+When choosing an estate agent, make sure you understand what you get for the agency fee you are paying.
+If you choose high street, the average estate agent fee tends to include the full package, such as online portal listings, floor plans and photographs etc. Be careful, agents charging lower fees may class these as add-ons that you need to pay extra for.

 Choose an online or hybrid agent, and there’s little room to haggle.
 But go for a high street agent, and there’s scope for negotiation.

-Ask several estate agents to value how much your home is worth and quote a fee.
-Find out how many listings they have had in the last few months and how many converted into sales.
-This will give you an idea of how successful they are.
+Ask several estate agents to value how much your home is worth and to quote a fee.
+It’s also worth finding out how many listings they had over the last few months, and how many converted into sales.
+This will give you a measure of their success.
 Also, ask what’s included in their service.

-If you have a lower quote from one agent, but prefer another company, mention the cheaper deal and ask if they will match it.
-If your preferred agent refuses to lower their fee, make sure you get as many services included in the money and get the most out of your estate agents fees.
+If one estate agent has lowers cheaper fees but you would prefer another company, mention the cheaper deal and ask if they will match it.
+If your preferred agent refuses to lower their charges, make sure you get as many services included in the money and get the most out of your estate agents fees.

 If you need a quick sale, consider incentivising the agent.
 Agree to a basic fee, but offer a bonus for anything achieved over the agreed sale price for a deal within a set period.